SysKitTeam/docs-insights/get-to-know-insights/insights-home.md

 ---
-description: The SysKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
+description: The Syskit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.
 ---

 # Home Dashboard